 Costs Within Your Budget

 It’s easy to find yourself well over budget on any renovation project!
-That’s why it’s important to talk to contractors with experience and expertise.
+That’s why it’s important to talk to contractors with experience and expertise, and review the ways you can finance your remodeling project early in the process.

 Deciding on what is most important to you and your family is critical.
 For example, if you’ve decided on a midrange kitchen remodel, your costs can still vary a lot.
 In the Mid-Atlantic area that type of project averages between $22,929 and $67,338.
 Upscale projects trend even higher.